sora-k46/WebSandbox/README.md

 # WebDevSandbox
+Collection of
+- Homeworks
+- Assignments
+- Try-out-feature
-Collection of Homeworks, Assignments and Try-out-feature for learning Web Development from CSC105, Odin-Project, FreeCodeCamp and more!
+for learning Web Development from
+- CSC105
+- Odin-Project
+- FreeCodeCamp
+- and more!